Every child deserves the fundamental right to feel safe, secure and protected.

 2. Write a letter TO your inner child

-Imagine that you’re a wise, gentle, and loving wizard or fairy godmother.
-Imagine that you want to adopt your inner child.
 As you write the letter, tell your inner child how much you love them and want to spend time with them.
 Write in a way that makes you feel safe, cared for, and understood.
-Here’s an example from a letter I have written to my inner child:
+Here’s an example of a letter I have written to my inner child:

 Dear Little Ale,